hayleyguillou/usage-translator/README.md

 ## Setup Instructions

 ### Install Dependencies
 Ensure you have Python 3.11 or later installed.
-Then, create a virtual environment and install the required dependencies:
+Then, create a virtual environment (optional) and install the required dependencies:

 ```bash
 pip install -r requirements.txt
 ```

+The only external dependency used is `pandas` for handling the CSV data in an in-memory dataframe.

 ## Running the Program
 The program can be run from the command line using the following arguments: